LudovicoPiccolo/ludosweb_simple_accessibility/README.md

 - Support users with visual, motor, or cognitive disabilities
 - Facilitate compliance with Directive (EU) 2019/882 and the Italian Stanca Law (Law 4/2004)

+> ⚠️ **Work in Progress**:
+We are actively developing features to fully support the **European Accessibility Act (EAA)**, which will become mandatory for digital services starting in 2025.

 ## ⚙️ Main Features

 - ✅ Ready-to-use accessibility interface